aws/aws-cdk/packages/@aws-cdk/aws-solution-patterns/README.md

 ---
 <!--END STABILITY BANNER-->

-This library provides higher-level multi-service constructs which follow AWS prescriptive architectural patterns.
+This library provides higher-level multi-service L3 constructs which follow AWS prescriptive architectural patterns.
 It contains:

 * AWS Lambda to Amazon DynamoDB

 ## AWS Lambda to Amazon DynamoDB Construct

-This CDK construct implements the AWS Lambda function to Amazon DynamoDB pattern
+This CDK construct implements the AWS Lambda function to Amazon DynamoDB table pattern.
+It will deploy a Lambda function and a DynamoDB table.
+It will apply the least privilege permissions for the Lambda function to read and write data from the DynamoDB table.
+Additionally, it will set the default input properties for the Lambda function and the DynamoDB table constructs, which can be overridden, if needed.
+Check the ```lib\core``` folder to see the default input properties.

 Here is a minimal deployable pattern definition: